wuxinwang1997/wheatdetection/README.md

 │
 │
 ├──  tools                - here's the train/test model of my project.
-│    └── train_net.py  - here's an example of train model that is responsible for the whole pipeline.
+│    └── train_net.py  - here's the pipeline of train model that is responsible for the whole pipeline.
+|    └── test_net.py  - here's the pipeline  of train model that is responsible for the whole pipeline.
 │
 │
 └── utils